 2. Rhesus Factor Test

 Once your blood group is confirmed, the next step is finding out your Rh type.
 This is done to determine whether you have the ‘D’ antigen on the surface of your red blood cells.
 In case you do, then you are Rh-positive, and if you don’t, then you are Rh-negative.
 If your baby’s blood group is positive and so is yours, there isn’t any problem, but if your blood group is negative and that of your baby is positive, then your body may produce antibodies against your baby’s blood.
 This won’t affect the current pregnancy but may affect any future pregnancies.
 If the Rh types of the parents do not match, the doctor administers a shot of Rh immunoglobulin which will prevent the mother’s body from producing antigens now or even for future pregnancies.

 A blood test can show whether you are anaemic, i.e. whether your haemoglobin levels are less, and if it is due to iron deficiency.
 If so, you will be prescribed iron supplements and advised to eat iron-rich foods.
 The test can also check your platelet count; increased white blood cells could be signs of an infection.

 4. Rubella Test

-The rubella virus if contracted during pregnancy can cause serious issues like miscarriage, preterm birth, stillbirths and also a variety of birth defects.
-This test checks the level antibodies if present, against the rubella virus in your blood and whether you are immune to it.
-Usually, women are immune to it, either because they were vaccinated or may have contracted rubella as a child.
+The rubella virus, if contracted during pregnancy, can cause serious issues like miscarriage, preterm birth, stillbirths and also a variety of birth defects.
+This test checks the level of antibodies if present, against the rubella virus in your blood and whether you are immune to it.
+Usually, women are immune to it, either because they were vaccinated or because they had contracted rubella as a child.
 If you aren’t immune, then you will need to avoid exposure to anyone who has a Rubella virus infection or avoid travelling to places where the virus is prevalent.
 Do note that one can’t be vaccinated during pregnancy but only after conception.